Select Page

 Working & Studying in USA

 Working while you study in Australia can help complement your study and living experience.
-If you have existing qualifications and/or professional work experience, you may be able to secure casual or part time work in your field.
+If you have existing qualifications and/or professional work experience, you may be able to secure casual or part-time work in your field.
 You will also need to get a tax file number to work in Australia.
-Part-Time job opportunities are available in supermarkets, departmental stores, Cafes, bars, hotels, sales & telemarketing, Administrative or clerical roles etc.
+Part-time job opportunities are available in supermarkets, departmental stores, Cafes, bars, hotels, sales & telemarketing, Administrative or clerical roles, etc.

 Most student visas allow you to work for up to 20 hours a week while your course is in session, and unrestricted hours during any scheduled course break, but before you undertake any paid work you need to make sure your visa allows you to work.